The difference between collagen and silica

 Collagen can be either native or hydrolysed.
 Native collagen has very large molecules that make it difficult for the body to absorb efficiently.
 Hydrolysed collagen (collagen peptides) has very small molecules that are efficiently absorbed into the bloodstream.

 There are over 20 types of collagen, however type I and type III make up around 90% of collagen found in your body.
 Fish collagen, derived from the skin, scales or bones of fish, is almost exclusively derived from type I collagen.
 Bovine collagen, derived from cow hide, is derived from type I and III collagen.
 Both fish and bovine collagen are hydrolysed in the same manner to create collagen peptides, and both are well absorbed in your body.
-See more Collagen, Collagen Gold and Collagen Forte.
+See more Collagen,

 Silica